NeCTAR-RC/tutorials/_launching-virtual-machines/03-details-source-flavor.md

 ### Filters

-A quick word on Filters: Throughout the Nectar Dashboard you’ll find filters to help you find images, flavors, security groups, networks etc. You can type free text into filters, or build specific filters as shown in the example here
+A quick word on Filters: Throughout the Nectar Dashboard you’ll find filters to help you find images, flavors, security groups, networks etc. You can type free text into filters, or build specific filters as shown in the example here.

 ![dashboard-filters]({{ site.baseurl }}/assets/images/launching-virtual-machines/filters.png)